ahhurlbert/species-energy-simulation/README.md

 and without energetic constraints as described in Hurlbert & Stegen, *Ecology Letters*.

 ##Setup
-Requirements: R 3.0 or greater with the following packages installed:
+Requirements: R 3.0 or greater with the following packages installed and the following scripts sourced:

 ```R
 package.vector = c('mnormt',